gaxmann/astronomicalclock/README.md

 This repository contains the web implementation of the natural-time sun clock, including local astronomical calculations, offline support, and the canvas-based dial.
 It is the ongoing web port of the original Android/Python app.

 The web version uses JavaScript astronomy calculations and does **not** have the full Skyfield precision of the Android/Python version.
-Some app features are still missing or incomplete, including weather, time control, and several info pages.
+Some app features are still missing or incomplete, like sun based alarms, multiple designs.

 Link to Astronomical Clock: https://AstronomicalClock.eu/
 Alternative link: https://sky12.de/